Citizens Financial Group: Financial crisis

-The Road to IPO
+IPO

 Following the effective nationalization of RBS in 2008, speculation arose as to whether RBS would retain Citizens Bank.
 In 2012, public pressure in the United Kingdom grew for RBS to focus on its home market and sell foreign assets, including Citizens Bank, in order for UK taxpayers to earn their money back.
 Substantial interest in Citizens Bank had been rumored from other foreign banks such as Brazil-based Itaú Unibanco and Canada-based Toronto-Dominion Bank, the latter of which already had an existing U.S. branch network that overlapped with the existing Citizen footprint east of the Appalachian Mountains.
 The Bank of Montreal, with its existing U.S. presence, was also mentioned as a possible buyer.
 U.S. banks mentioned as potential Citizens buyers included JPMorgan Chase, Wells Fargo, U.S. Bancorp, PNC Financial Services, and Fifth Third Bank.

 In February 2013, RBS confirmed at least a partial spinoff of Citizens through an initial public offering within the next two years.
-Then in October 2013, RBS announced it would sell its Chicago-area branches, which represented 6% of its U.S. deposits; Citizens later agreed to sell those branches to U.S. Bancorp on 7 January 2014.
+Then in October 2013, RBS announced it would sell its Chicago-area branches, which represented 6% of its U.S. deposits; Citizens later agreed to sell those branches to U.S. Bancorp on January 7, 2014.
 Finally in November 2013, RBS announced that it would divest all of Citizens Financial Group.

-The bank began trading on the New York Stock Exchange under the ticker symbol CFG on 24 September 2014, raising $3 billion.
+The bank began trading on the New York Stock Exchange under the ticker symbol CFG on September 24, 2014, raising $3 billion.
 By April 2015, RBS Group's shareholding in the bank had dropped to 45.6%.
 A further sale in July 2015 reduced RBS' stake to 23.4%.
 RBS sold its remaining stake in the bank in October 2015.
 However, Citizens still uses the RBS "daisy wheel" logo.

 In June 2016, it was announced that Citizens Financial Group had joined the Fortune 500 for the first time.